 The best blueberry muffins recipe ever!
-Made with fresh blueberries and a crumb topping, these homemade muffins are so soft and sweet you’ll think you just picked them up from the bakery.
+Fluffy muffins stuffed with fresh blueberries topped with a delicious crumb topping, these homemade blueberry muffins are soft, sweet, and so simple to make!

 Muffins might be my favorite things to bake because I love having them in the morning with a hot breakfast.
 They go perfectly with a stack of Fluffy Pancakes, a Breakfast Casserole or a thick Belgian Waffle.